sergeynordicresults/sergeynordicresults.github.io/index.md

     a. each "axon" is just a number from 0.0 to 1.0 (represented as a data, a number, it really exists, not virtual, not only in code, and can be updated, this is a memory)
     b.
 IF the state of "axon" is more or equal to 0.5 THEN signal goes through axon ELSE doesnt
     c. "axon" have 1 input and 1 output
-    d. "neuron" is just a connection, only in code, it collects input from axons, finds average input (sum of inputs devided by length of an input array) and outputs input to other axons
+    d. "neuron" is just a connection, only in code, it collects input from axons, finds average input (sum of inputs divided by length of an input array) and outputs input to other axons

     Process